ahmadsufyan66/Angker/__pycache__/README.md

      -High

 ![Reference](/assets/Screenshot_1.png)
-The aggressiveness starts from the left side of the bomoh which is normal, the next two in the middle are medium and the right side is high.
+The bomoh will starts to become more aggressive form the left to right side.

 ### GAME MECHANICS ###
 1. There are two types of cards. **Normal cards** and **skill cards**